-The primary methods of treatment and disposal of medical waste are:
+The primary methods of treating medical waste are:

 The public often has an aversion to incinerators and may raise objections if they hear one is being put in their area.
 The popular perception of incineration is informed by pictures of open pit burning done decades ago in the US and still today in some countries.
 Open pit burning is indeed not effective enough and results in smoke and other undesirable materials being released to the atmosphere.
 Most people don’t understand how incineration units can be made clean-burning and engineered to reduce the risk of dangerous releases.
 Most people also don’t understand how many incinerators are in their area already.

 However, incineration can be a dirty process if not controlled adequately or if the process has not been designed correctly.
-Incineration can produce
+Incineration can produce: